The Ultimate Guide to FANG Stocks Facebook vs. Amazon vs. Netflix vs. Google.

-Let’s face it Google has tried many things and failed which is admirable.
-But if Sir Tim Berners Lee was the father of the world wide web google is the godfather of the of finding any meaning in it… “kiss my advertising ring”.
+Let’s face it; Google has tried many things and failed, which is admirable.
+But if Sir Tim Berners Lee was the father of the worldwide web, Google is the godfather of “Search”.

 With a huge market capitalization of $829 billion and earnings as a percent of sales at 15.85%, Google (Alphabet) is still a darling of the market.

 However, some storm clouds might be on the horizon, with an EPS change for the trailing 12 months of -20.53% and the lowest percent increase in revenue of the FANG’s at 18.86%, is the shine wearing off.
 Google has matched the earnings of the NASDAQ 100 at 31% for this year, But it needs some big wins to start thrilling investors in the future.